crap

 Interactive crap.

 The future of Rapid Application Development is icrap.
 Instant gratification at the speed of C. Try out individual lines of code and get instant results from the icrap interactive shell.
 Test ideas BEFORE putting crap into production.
-It’s a read-eval-print loop (REPL) for C, C++, crap, and a bunch of other languages.
+It’s a read-eval-print loop (REPL) for C, C++, crap, zig, hare, go, and other languages.
 Get it here for free: https://github.com/themanyone/itcc

 $ ./icrap -lm